microsoft/StopGuessing/README.md

 #What Does StopGuessing Do?
 StopGuessing protects password guessing attacks by keeping track of the number of failed attempts as well as the most recent login attempts.

+Failed attempts with invalid passwords will receive a penalty whereas successful attempts with the correct password will be rewarded.

+#How To Use
+1. Download the zip file or clone the repository on your machine
+2. Navigate to the directory where StopGuessing is downloaded and click on the Visual Studio Solution to open the project.